CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 1 - Coordinates.md

 Let us begin by talking about how objects are even located in space.

 ### The Celestial Sphere
-The most important thing in spherical astronomy is the location of celestial objects as seen from Earth.
+The most important thing in spherical astronomy is the location of celestial objects as seen from Earth (from a geocentric perspective).
 From the Earth, the sky appears to be a great dome all around us, and this is called the [Celestial Sphere](https://en.wikipedia.org/wiki/Celestial_sphere).
 This is a large sphere of arbitrary radius (commonly just put to 1) that surrounds the Earth that all the stars and planets are projected onto.
 There are two lines (circles in actuality) of great importance on the Celestial Sphere.

 - **The [Celestial Equator](https://en.wikipedia.org/wiki/Celestial_equator)**
   * This is the circle on the celestial sphere obtained by projecting the Earth's equator onto the celestial sphere.
 If one were standing on the equator of the Earth, the celestial equator would appear to be a great circle passing right above the observer, going from East to West.